-We experienced material net cost increases for raw materials during early fiscal 2023, fiscal 2022 and fiscal 2021 due to a number of factors, including the war in Ukraine and the COVID-19 pandemic.
-Raw material costs remained elevated in fiscal 2023 and we anticipate that certain raw material costs will remain elevated during fiscal 2024.
-We are currently locked into our supply and prices for a majority of our most significant raw material commodities (excluding, among others, oils) through the first half of fiscal 2024, and for most of our needs for oils through the first quarter and into the second quarter of fiscal 2024.
+We experienced material net cost increases for raw materials during the last several years due to a number of factors.
+Raw material costs remained elevated in fiscal 2023 and fiscal 2024 and we anticipate that certain raw material costs will remain elevated during fiscal 2025.
+We are currently locked into our supply and prices for a majority of our most significant raw material commodities into or through the second or third quarter of 2025.

 In recent years, we have been negatively impacted by industry-wide increases in the cost of distribution, primarily driven by increased freight rates.
-Freight rates increased significantly during the fourth quarter of 2020 throughout fiscal 2021 and fiscal 2022.
-We attempt to offset all or a portion of these increases through price increases and cost savings initiatives.
-For example, despite higher rates for freight in 2021 and 2022, we were able to offset a portion of the freight cost increases through pricing, which included both list price increases and trade spend optimization.
-Although freight rates began to decline in 2023, we expect freight rates to remain elevated in 2024.
+We attempt to offset all or a portion of these increases through list price increases, trade spend reductions and cost savings initiatives.
+Although freight rates began to decline in 2023, freight rates remained elevated during fiscal 2024 and we expect freight rates to remain elevated during fiscal 2025.

 We plan to continue managing inflation risk by entering into short-term supply contracts and advance commodities purchase agreements from time to time, and, when necessary, by raising prices.
-Beginning in the fourth quarter of 2022 through the fourth quarter of 2023, we have seen improvements in our gross profit and gross profit margins as our net pricing has to a large extent caught up with input cost increases.
 However, to the extent we are unable to avoid or offset any present or future cost increases by locking in our costs, implementing cost saving measures or increasing prices to our customers, our operating results could be materially adversely affected.
 In addition, if input costs decline, customers may look for price reductions in situations where we have locked into purchases at higher costs.
 During the past several years, our cost saving measures and sales price increases have not been sufficient to fully offset increases to our raw material, ingredient and packaging and distribution costs.